rzambrano1/rzambrano1/README.md

 - 👋 Hi, I’m @rzambrano1.
-I go by Ric.
+I am a data scientist and an econometrician.
-- 👀 I’m interested in Data Science, Machine Learning, Computational Statistics, Sampling, Big Data, and Econometrics.
+- 👀 I’m interested in Data Science, Machine Learning, Computational Statistics, Sampling Methodology, Big Data, and Econometrics.
-     In the short and medium term I just want to be a full-time practitioner of Data Science.
+     In the short term I am looking forward to become a full-time practitioner of Machine Learning.
-     In the long term I would like to become a machine learning engineer.
-I have several areas of interest in which I would like to implement machine learning algorithms: economics, finance, forecast of the behavior of social groups, and industrial predictive maintenance (water treatment, power generation and transmission specifically).
+     In the long term I would like to participate in interdisciplinary projects involving machine learning applications.
+I have several areas of interest in which I would like to implement machine learning algorithms: economics, finance, behavior of social groups, simulating human conciousness, and industrial predictive maintenance (i.e. water treatment, power generation, and power transmission).
+I have either hands-on experience or academic training in these fields.
+I dream of integrating these areas of knowledge with machine learning.
-- 🌱 While I am attempting to get a degree in Machine Learning, I would like to become more proficient at algorithms and learn C++.
-I have the idea that these will help me  become a stronger programmer and a better suited data scientist.
+- 🌱 Currently I am enrolled in a Machine Learning Master's program.
+In my free time I like to read about python, mathematics, algorithms, and other technologies, such as R or C++.
+I believe that cultivating these skills will help me  become a stronger programmer.
-     I am trying to keep sharpening my knowledge of linear regression, time series, panel data, R, and Python.
-Sometime in the future, I will also like to take a deeper dive into probability theory, stochastic processes, Monte Carlo simulation, linear algebra, optimization and tensor mathematics.
-- 🎵 I'm a big fan of the Mindscape Podcast, PBS's Spacetime, Progressive Rock, Sci-Fi Novels.
+- 🎵 I'm a big fan of good music (Funk, Acid Jazz, Progressive Rock, etc.); Sci-Fi Novels; and mindblowing Podcasts and YouTube series, such as: Mindscape, PBS's Spacetime, and VSauce.
 - 📫 How to reach me ...

 <!---